AntonioTorres23/OpenGL_Notes/Overview On Textures.md

 If your texture code doesn't work or shows up as completely black, continue reading and work your way to the last example that **should** work.
 On some drivers it is required to assign a texture unit to each sampler uniform, which is something we'll discuss further on.

-To get a little funky we can also mix the resulting texture color with th
+To get a little funky we can also mix the resulting texture color with the vertex color.
+We simply multiply the resulting texture color with the vertex color in the fragment shader to mix both colors.

+`FragColor = texture(ourTexture, TexCoord) * vec4()`